-When reviewing the applications, each panelist gives three numerical scores to each application, one corresponding to each of the three review criterion.
+The main function of the Arts Advisory Panel is to advise the Board of Directors on the merits of the grant proposals SEMAC receives.
+When reviewing the applications, each panelist gives three numerical scores to each application, one corresponding to each of the three review criteria.
 The scores range from 1 (poor) to 5 (excellent).
-When tallied, the scores are weighted and the total of the weighted scores is divided by the number of reviewers ranking the application.
+When tallied, the scores are weighted and the total of the weighted scores is divided by the number of reviewers scoring the application.

-Following the Grant Review, the Board of Directors then reviews the rankings of the Arts Advisory Panel at the next regularly scheduled monthly board meeting.
+Following the Grant Review, the Board of Directors then reviews the scores of the Arts Advisory Panel at the next regularly scheduled monthly board meeting.
 This meeting is also open to the public.
-The Board makes final funding decisions based on the Panel’s rankings.
-In the event there are more meritorious projects than money available, grants are awarded per ranking until the allocated funds are exhausted.
-Applicants will be notified in writing of the Board’s decision within 14 days after the Board meeting.
+The Board makes final funding decisions, taking into consideration the Panel results.
+In the event there are more meritorious projects than money available, grants are ranked by score and awards made until the allocated funds are exhausted.
+A list of awards is posted the day after the Board meeting, and all applicants are notified regarding the Board’s decision.

 There is no right of appeal to dispute decisions with respect to artistic merit, quality, demand, need, or ability.
-However, any applicant who can show cause that established grant review procedures were not followed, or can show that the policies of the program are not equitable to all applicants, may file an appeal in writing within ten business days of notification of the SEMAC Board’s decision on that application.
+However, and only for Arts & Cultural Heritage grants, any applicant who can show cause that established grant review procedures were not followed may file an appeal in writing within ten business days of notification of the SEMAC Board’s decision on that application.

-The Board’s Executive Committee will review the appeal prior to the next scheduled board meeting.
-The Executive Committee will determine if there exists sufficient cause for an appeal and if further investigation is warranted.
+The Board Executive Committee reviews an appeal prior to the next scheduled board meeting.
+The Executive Committee determines if sufficient cause for an appeal exists and if further investigation is warranted.
 If the Executive Committee finds that there is cause for an appeal, they will bring the matter before the entire Board, which shall make a final decision.